vlachoudis/bCNC/README.md

 and run the bCNC command

 # Configuration
-Currently the configuration is only via the bCNC.ini file.
+You can modify most of the parameters from the "Tools -> Machine" page.
+Only the changes/differences from the default configuration file will be saved in your home directory ${HOME}/.bCNC  or ~/.bCNC

-There is a global ini file in the installation directory.
+The default configuration is stored on bCNC.ini in the installation directory.

-*DO NOT CHANGE THIS ONE*
+*PLEASE DO NOT CHANGE THIS ONE*

-The first time you run bCNC will make a copy in the home directory typically ${HOME}/.bCNC  or ~/.bCNC
-Please edit the one in the home directory

-An advanced fully featured g-code sender for GRBL. bCNC is a cross platform program (Windows, Linux, Mac) written in python.
-The sender is robust and fast able to work nicely with old or slow hardware like [Rasperry PI](http://www.openbuilds.com/threads/bcnc-and-the-raspberry-pi.3038/) (As it was validated by the GRBL mainter on heavy testing).

 # Features:
 - simple and intuitive interface for small screens
-- importing g-code and **dxf** files
+- import/export **g-code** and **dxf** files
 - fast g-code sender (works nicely on RPi and old hardware)
 - workspace configuration (G54..G59 commands)
 - user configurable buttons